ConPaaS-team/conpaas/docs/installation.rst

 .. warning::
-  if you adjust the partitions, please make sure that the beginning of every partition remains aligned on a 4 MB boundary, (the usual size of the SD card's erase block) or else performance may be negatively affected.
+  if you adjust the partitions, please make sure that the beginning of every partition remains aligned on a 4 MB boundary (the usual size of the SD card's erase block) or else performance may be negatively affected.